royeeshemesh/ssr-workshop/README.md

 ### Getting Started
 * `yarn` to fetch all dependencies.
-* `yarn run dev:server` to start and watch the Server
+* `yarn server / npm run server` to start and watch the Server
-* `yarn run dev:build:client` to start and watch the Client
+* `yarn build:client / npm run build:client` to start and watch the Client
 * [localhost:3000](http://localhost:3000) to see in action

 ### Overview Diagram